sircharlo/meeting-media-manager/docs/src/sw/using-at-a-kingdom-hall.md

 :::warning Warning

-You should only choose **Other** if you are creating a profile for which no media should be automatically downloaded.
-Media will have to be manually imported for use in this profile.
+Unafaa kuchagua **Nyingine** ikiwa unatengeneza profile ambayo midia haifai kupakuliwa moja kwa moja.
+Midia itafaa kupakuliwa kwa mkono kwa profile hii.
 This type of profile is used mostly to use M³ during theocratic schools, assemblies, conventions and other special events.

 The **Other** profile type is rarely used. **For normal use during congregation meetings, please choose _Regular_.**